wbueschel/wbueschel.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Computer Scientist, Dresden University of Technology
+subtitle: Computer Scientist, University of Stuttgart

 profile:
   align: right